 - Exceptional ability to be a team player

-Within the School of Information Communication and Engineering Technologies, you will find modern attractive facilities, leading edge technology and equipment, well structure classes, state-of-the-art laboratories, self-paced learning, distance learning and a variety of other learning environments, supported by friendly, caring staff.
+Within the School of Applied Sciences and Technology, you will find modern attractive facilities, leading edge technology and equipment, well structured classes, state-of-the-art laboratories, self-paced learning, distance learning and a variety of other learning environments, supported by friendly, caring staff.
 All this is designed to guide you to success and for you to be well prepared for employment in the Province, within Canada and elsewhere in the world.
-Students and faculty in the School of Information Communication and Engineering Technologies work with a variety of partners to solve applied research challenges.
+Students and faculty in the School of Applied Sciences and Technology work with a variety of partners to solve applied research challenges.

 Instructors bring not only expertise in teaching but also industrial experience, business knowledge and artistic flare to the classroom.
 Further, they have the opportunity to refresh their industrial and commercial knowledge by engaging with local, national and international industrial activities in a variety of ways.
 Students can be sure they will get the benefit of both modern teaching techniques and a wealth of relevant industrial experience.

 The Biomedical Engineering Technology program is supported by Women in Technology and Trades (WITT), an offering of NAIT Student Engagement.
 The goal of WITT is to ensure that all female students are aware of and prepared for the career opportunities that are available to them in diverse technical fields.
 Throughout the year, WITT provides networking events, lunch and learns, mentorship opportunities and support services that are available to women in technology and trades programs at NAIT.